 Plants

 Thousands of plants are growing here!
-Check out the map below, then click the drop-down menus to find out what species are growing in each location.
-At the bottom of the page, learn about the significance of the landscape and check out our What's In Bloom blog to learn what's blooming at the moment.
+Click the drop-down menus to find which species are growing in each location.
+At the bottom of the page, learn about the significance of the landscape and check out our What's In Bloom blog.

 Notable landscape features on the Gateway Arch grounds (simplified and abbreviated)